Choosing Dairy and Soy-Free Formula for Your Baby

 Acid reflux is a condition in which stomach acid flows back into the esophagus and causes discomfort.
 There may be a correlation between reflux and milk protein in babies, though some babies without an allergy may simply be more sensitive to dairy.
 Changing formulas to eliminate dairy from their diet may alleviate some of the discomfort.

+Having mild or occasional reflux, typically observed as spitting up after feeding, is very common for healthy babies with developing digestive systems.
+In this case, babies typically aren’t irritable.
+However, if you suspect that your baby is experiencing more severe reflux with eating, and is noticeably more irritable, considering a non dairy formula can be a good place to start.
 Some signs of acid reflux in babies can include crying more around mealtime, slowed or halted weight gain, not wanting to eat or take formula, frequent or forceful vomiting, coughing and wheezing, stool changes that look like coffee grounds or have blood in them, slowed heartbeat, or difficulty breathing.
 In addition to considering a dairy free formula, it’s always best to speak to your child’s pediatrician if you suspect acid reflux.

 4. You’re interested in feeding your child a plant-based diet from the beginning.